 Mosquito dunks are a great way to control mosquitoes.
 Mosquito dunks contain Bacillus thuringiensis (Bti), a bacterium that is deadly to mosquito larvae but harmless to other living things.
 Each dunk kills mosquito larvae for 30 days.
 Doug Tallamy explains the rationale behind mosquito dunks in his video.

 Here’s how to use dunks.
 Place two 5 gallon buckets for 1/3 acre of property.
 Fill the buckets with water, include a few handfuls of shredded leaves or grass clippings, add a mosquito dunk, and let the water stagnate.
 Mosquitoes will lay eggs in the water and the dunk will kill the eggs when they hatch.
 Begin using dunks in the beginning of March.
 Add a new dunk every month.
 Continue using dunks until November or until temperatures are below 50 degrees.
 This method is most effective if your neighbors also use dunk buckets, so share this information with them.

 Remove standing water

 Standing water is a mosquito breeding ground.
 Be a water detective.
 Look for areas of your property that serve as containers for stagnant water.
-Here are actions to take:
+Here are actions you can take: